tushar42002/E-com_with_mysql/README.md

 #payment gateway stripe

-# exported database file is also given name of file is e-come.sql
+#exported database file is also given in repo and  name of file is e-come.sql